CaioSepulveda/Analysis_DataSUS_2024/README.md

 ## 5. Dashboard Overview (Looker Studio)

 The Looker Studio dashboard is designed with two main pages to provide comprehensive insights and utility.
+You can see it clicking [Here](https://lookerstudio.google.com/reporting/113221bc-cc17-4a99-b9b7-fcf0e0e6ac0e)

 ### Page 1: Procurement Efficiency Report